fdanilogamu/fdanilogamu.github.io/README.md

 It's closer to a living knowledge base.

-Some pages document professional work.
-Others document original frameworks.
+Some pages document professional work, while some document original frameworks.
 Others are experiments that may eventually become products.

 ---